Jgomes8/ITM352_F19_repo/README.md

-# Repo for ITM352 Fall 2019 Labs and ASsignments
+# Repo for ITM352 Fall 2019 Labs and Assignments

 Hello